odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 .. _mx-requirements:

 #.
 Be registered in the |SAT|, with a valid |RFC|.
 #.
-Have a `Certificate of Digital Seal <https://www.gob.mx/sat/acciones-y-programas/
+Have a `Certificado de Sello Digital / Digital Seal Certificate <https://www.gob.mx/sat/acciones-y-programas/
    certificado-de-sello-digital>`_ (CSD).
 #.
 Choose a PAC (Proveedor Autorizado de Certificación / Authorized Certification Provider).
    Currently, Odoo works with the following |PAC|\s: `Solución Factible
    <https://solucionfactible.com/>`_, `Quadrum (formerly Finkok) <https://cfdiquadrum.com.mx/>`_ and
    `SW Sapien - Smarter Web <https://sw.com.mx/>`_.
 #.
 Have knowledge and experience with billing, sales, and accounting in Odoo.
 This documentation
-   **only** contains the necessary information needed to use Odoo.
+   **only** contains the necessary information needed to use Odoo in a company based in Mexico.

 Installing modules
 ------------------